jithujoshyjy/Cliver/SPEC.md

 It is simply a compiler constant.<br/>
 The possible values of this type are primitive literals and expressions yielding primitive values that can be infered at compile time.<br/>
-References and derieved types such as objects and arrays are not permitted.
+References types or runtime types are not permitted.
 It has two data constructors: Literal and Apparent.

 ```julia
 type Mustbe(a) = Literal(a) | Apparent(a)